 What's your type?

-Take your pick from the following four types of door, which are available in each of the 10 styles we've just mentioned.
+Take your pick from the following types of door, which are each available in a number of styles.
 Think of what your priorities are - for example, do you want to brighten up your room, save space or make your home safer?

 Whether you paint, varnish or stain them, traditional panelled doors will give you plenty of privacy and elegance.
 They usually come with four or six panels.